Fokas method for linear convection-diffusion equation with time-dependent coefficients and its extension to other evolution equations: Integral representation formula for weak solutions

-An important step to eliminate unknowns $h_1^b$ and $g_1^b$ from the formula \eqref{hat_u_first_form}, we search for a map $k\mapsto \nu(k)$ that keeps the spectral input $w(k,t)$ invariant.
-To this end, we solve the equation $\omega(k,t)=\omega(\nu,t)$, which leads to two analytic solutions, one of which is the identity map, and the other is given by
+An important step to eliminate unknowns $h_1^b$ and $g_1^b$ from the formula \eqref{hat_u_first_form}, we search for a map $k\mapsto \nu(k)$ that keeps the spectral input $\omega(k,t)$ invariant.
+To this end, we solve the equation $\omega(k,t)=\omega(\nu,t)$, which leads to two analytic solutions, one of which is the identity map, and the other is given by $\nu(k)=-k+i\frac{C(t)}{B(t)}, \quad k\in \mathbb{C}$; {where, for now, $C/B$ is assumed constant; this assumption is removed later in the well-posedness theory.}

 For convenience in computations we rewrite the global relation, by using \eqref{def:HG}, in the form